holgerson11/Plot-current-meter/README.md

-# Plot-current-meter-
+# Plot current meter

-PLOT CURRENT METER
+## Overview

-This script takes current meter raw files and creates rose plots for each station them.
+This script takes raw files from a current meter and creates rose plots for each station them.
 It also generates a summary .csv table which can be used for reporting.

-This was created to plot data from current meters that are attached to a CPT during cable route surveys.
+This script was created to plot data from current meters that are attached to a CPT during cable route surveys.

-User has to manually define station names and depth ranges for each station (as start and stop line numbers in raw file) i.e.: 'S1-FG-CP01':     {'file': 'CPT_01.dat', 'start_line': 69, 'stop_line': 420}, (Please note: For Midas ECM use true line number in raw file, header will be subtracted by script)

-User has to manually choose from which currentmeter model recorded the raw files Currently supported:
+## Work instruction
+To easily identify the plots make sure the raw files are named like the CPT stations (2EU-Y-CP01).

+User has to manually add a **path to a input folder** (in_dir) with current meter raw data, add a **project output name** (projectname) for the summary .csv
+(i.e. 2EUROPA E13 S12.csv), a **path to a output folder** (out_dir) and choose the **model of the curent meter** (currentmeter_modell) used.

+Currently supported current meter models:
-- Nortek Aquadopp
+- Nortek Aquadopp   (currentmeter_model = 0)
-- Midas ECM
+- Midas ECM         (currentmeter_model = 1)

+The script will then try to find where the CPT was on the seabed for each individual push.
+If multiple pushes have been made, the script will add a letter to the station name, to match the CPT push (i.e. 2EU-Y-CP01A, 2EU-Y-CP01B ...)